-FORM 10-K

-(Mai rk One)

-X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the fiscal year ended December 31, 2011

-OR

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-Commission File No. 0-27754

-HUB GROUP, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation of organization)

-36-4007085 (I.R.S.
-Employer Identification No.)

-3050 Highland Parkway, Suite 100 Downers Grove, Illinois 60515

-(Address and zip code of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Class A Common Stock, \$.01 par value (Title of Class) Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securi rities Act.
-Yes 🗵 No 🗆 ndicate by check mark if Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 229.405 of this chapter) during the precede the registrant was required to submit and post such files).
-Yes \boxtimes No \square 1 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contain of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III o 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the 1 0 1 5 Large Accelerated Filer 🗵 Accelerated Filer Non-Accelerated Filer □ Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A Act).
-Yes □ No ⊠ The aggregate market value of the Registrant's voting stock held by non-affiliates on June 30, 2011, based upo NASDAQ Global Select Market of \$37.66 per share, was \$1,328,449,947. on the last reported sale price on that date on the e On February 16, 2012, the Registrant had 37,084,626 outstanding shares of Class A Common Stock, par v shares of Class B Common Stock, par value \$.01 per share. value \$.01 per share, and 662,296 outstanding g
+FORM 10-K (Ma ark One) Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1 934 - ne fiscal year ended December 31, 2012 OR Transition Report Pursuant to Section 13 of 1024 Ц Transition Report 1 disuant to Section 13 Commission File No. 0-27754 01 1734 B GROUP, INC. me of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation of organization) 36-4007085 (LR.S.
+Employer identification No.) 5050 Highland Parkway, Suite 100 Downers Grove, Illinois 60515 (Address and zip code of principal executive offices) (I (630) 271-3600 Registrant's telephone number, including area code) Securities regis tered pursuant to Section 12(b) of the Act: None Securities re egistered pursuant to Section 12(g) of the Act: Cla ss A Common Stock, \$.01 par value (Title of Class) Indi cate by check mark if the Registrant is a well-known seas oned issuer, as defined in Rule 405 of the Securities A Act.
+Yes ⊠ No □ Indi cate by check mark if Registrant is not required to file rep orts pursuant to Section 13 or Section 15(d) of the Ac et.
+Yes □ No ⊠ duri cate by check mark whether the Registrant (1) has filed all ng the preceding 12 months (or for such shorter period the lirements for the past 90 days.
+Yes 🗵 No 🗆 be s cate by check mark whether the registrant has submitted e ubmitted and posted pursuant to Rule 405 of Regulation 5 registrant was required to submit and post such files).
+S-T (§ 229.405 of this chapter) during the preceding 1 of R cate by check mark if disclosure of delinquent filers pursu degistrant's knowledge, in definitive proxy or information s K. 🗵 cate by check mark whether the registrant is a large accelenations of "large accelerated filer", "accelerated filer" and Larg ge Accelerated Filer 🗵 Accelerated Filer Non -Accelerated Filer Smaller Reporting Company П

+Indicate by check mark whether the registrant is a sh ell company (as defined in Rul e 12b-2 of the Exchange Act).
+Yes □ No ⊠ ĺ

+The aggregate market value of the Registrant's voting stock held by non-affiliates on June 30, 2012, based upon the last reported sale price on that date on the NASDAQ Global Select Market of \$36.13 per share, was \$1,278,187,485.

+On February 13, 2013, the Registrant had 36,964,886 outstanding shares of Class A Common Stock, par value \$.01 per share, and 662,296 outstanding shares of Class B Common Stock, par value \$.01 per share.